 Contact an Experienced Attorney

-You should contact a lawyer as soon as possible after a Columbus DUI accident.
+If you’re considering legal representation, you should contact a Columbus DUI accident attorney as soon as possible after a Columbus DUI accident.
 This is more urgent if the accident kept you hospitalized.
-An attorney will do a lot for you, including ensuring that you get monetary compensation from the intoxicated driver who caused the accident.
+If retained, an attorney will fight for you to get monetary compensation from the intoxicated driver who caused the accident.

-What Compensation Can You Get After a DUI Accident?
+What Compensation Can You Get After a Columbus DUI Accident?

-Just because an intoxicated driver faces criminal charges doesn't mean they won't face civil action.
-Ohio law allows accident victims in a drunk driving crash to get compensation.
-Thus, in Columbus, Ohio, victims of a drunk driving accident will get the following damages:
+Just because an intoxicated driver faces criminal charges doesn’t mean they won’t face civil action.
+Ohio law allows accident victims in a drunk driving crash to pursue compensation.
+Thus, in Columbus, victims of a drunk driving accident may get the following damages:

 Actual Compensatory Damages